 1. Spreading out in a single location

-In the time of COVID-19, professional distancing in the workplace is essential to prioritising the well-being of your employees.
+In the time of COVID-19, professional distancing in the workplace is essential to prioritizing the well-being of your employees.
 There are several ways to make your spaces less dense.
 One is by rotating the teams that physically come in.
 This can also help cut costs.
-At WeWork, this could mean using a space suitable for 100 people but providing passes to 200 employees, and having just 50 per cent in the office on any given day.
+At WeWork, this could mean using a space suitable for 100 people but providing passes to 200 employees, and having just 50 percent in the office at any given day.

 Flexible workspace solutions can help you quickly de-densify your office without the need to take on long-term commitments because of how easy it is to scale up or down in the building.
 Does your team need a dedicated space for a specific project?
 Easily expand to an additional floor within the same building and keep all of your staff under one roof without compromising on density.

-2. Decentralising offices for greater choice of where to work
+2. Decentralizing offices for greater choice of where to work

-According to one study, 96 per cent of residents in Manhattan live within a 15-minute walk or bike ride to a WeWork location.
-When businesses provide employees with the option of working in hubs across a city where they can walk to or cycle to, it cuts down on commuting times and automobile emissions.
-This supports the United Nations sustainable development goals and helps make cities more human, resilient and sustainable.
+According to one study, 96 percent of residents in Manhattan live within a 15-minute walk or bike ride to a WeWork location.
+When businesses provide employees the option of working in hubs across a city where they can walk to or bike to, it cuts down on commuting times and automobile emissions.
+This supports the United Nations sustainable development goals and helps make cities more human, resilient, and sustainable.